 From Silkeborg you continue along Gudenåen and its adjoining lakes following Trækstien, which is the old tow path of Gudenåen.
 Historically, the trail was created for horses and bargemen, who once pulled great barges filled with goods between the towns of Silkeborg and Randers.
 Barge traffic on the River Gudenå had its heyday in Silkeborg after the opening of the paper mill in 1845.
 Back then, it was the only way of transporting large quantities of goods to and from the town.
 The barges could be seen sailing on the River Gudenå right up until the beginning of World War I.

 The trail has been extensively renovated over the last few years, with a raised gravel track enabling you to walk with dry feet in this flood-prone area.
 On the first part of the track you walk along the lake Silkeborg Langsø, before continuing along Gudenåen.
 Shortly before Svostrup the river widens out in the lake Sminge Sø; famous for its bird life, which you can observe from a bird tower.
-In Sminge Sø, Gudenåen is joined by another big stream: Gjern Å. Shortly after that you reach the old inn, Svostrup Kro, where the bargemen traditionally stopped for a well-deserved rest and refreshment!
+In Sminge Sø, Gudenåen is joined by another river: Gjern Å. Shortly after that you reach the old inn, Svostrup Kro, where the bargemen traditionally stopped for a well-deserved rest and refreshment!

 Overnight: Svostrup Kro